Latvijas Basketbola līga

-The Latvian Basketball League (LBL; Latvijas Basketbola līga) also known as the Pafbet LBL for sponsorship reasons, is the national basketball championship in Latvia; composed of 6 teams.
-It is considered the biggest basketball league in Latvia.
-The LBL is a part of Latvian Basketball Association, which is the national governing body of basketball in Latvia.
+The Latvian Basketball League (LBL; Latvijas Basketbola līga) also known as Optibet LBL for sponsorship reasons, is the top-level national basketball championship in Latvia composed of 6 teams.
+Since 2018/19, only the playoff matches are played, as the top Latvian clubs play the regular season in the Latvian–Estonian Basketball League.
+The LBL is governed by the Latvian Basketball Association, the national governing body of basketball in Latvia.

 Its 6 teams are located in 5 cities; two in Riga, and one in Ventspils, Liepāja, Valmiera, and Ogre.
-The LBL season usually runs from September to April.
+The LBL season usually ran from September to April, with the playoffs in April–May.
 The league was founded in 1992, and its first season was played in the same year.